 Code MENT is a Code Geass Abridged Serier abridgement, created by PurpleEyesWTF (also the creator of None Piece), and is one of the most bizarre abridged series out there.
 It combines standard abridging with faster-paced, nonsensical comedic editing to create a very unique flavor reminiscent of Monty-Python sketch comedies, but without censorship.
 Code MENT very loosely follows the actions in the original series in general, while the events and outcomes are the same-ish, characterization and motivations are jettisoned for the sake of comedy, with all the characters acting considerably more stupid, and editing scenes from several episodes or other series into the continuity, creating a melting pot of insanity.
 The series is considered a "parody of a parody".

 While it sounds wacky on paper (and is even wackier onscreen), PurpleEyes is known to hold himself to high standards for a YouTube abridger.
-The series is notable for PurpleEyes's impressive voice-work (giving each character in a cast well known to contain Loads and Loads of Characters his or her own distinct voice), its fast-paced humor, high-quality editing, and excellent comedic timing.
+The series is notable for PurpleEyes's impressive voice-work (giving each character in a cast well known to contain many characters his or her own distinct voice), its fast-paced humor, high-quality editing, and excellent comedic timing.

 Sixteen episodes were released, not counting the re-edits, of which there have been two: Episodes 10 and 13.
 Watch it here.
 The non-canon "fifth" episode of None Piece is also considered the equally non-canon episode 14.5 for Code MENT.
 There were plans for at least nineteen episodes, with the ninteenth set as a Grand Finale, but the series has ultimately died due to PurpleEyes having real life obligations to take care of.